mathiaskrois/mathiaskrois.github.io/index.markdown

 *Figure 1: A time series analysis of drug-related vs total crimes in San Francisco from 2003 to 2024.
 In the year 2003 the total number of crimes recorded were 114 541, while the number of recorded drug crimes was 5 775.
 The data reveals significant fluctuations, with notable peaks and valleys corresponding to policy changes, economic conditions, and societal shifts.*

+### Decline in Drug-Related Crimes

-We observe that the number of drug realated crimes have decrease most years since 2003.
-From 2003 to 2024 number of drug related crimes have decreased by 70.8 %, compared to to total crimes which have just decreased by 31.8%.
+We observe a significant decrease in drug-related crimes over the years since 2003.
+Between 2003 and 2024, drug-related crimes have decreased by **70.8%**, compared to a **31.8%** decrease in total crimes.

+#### Period of Strongest Decline

-The strongest decline was seen between 2008 and 2012, amounting for more then 50% decline.
-This could be attributed to aftermath of the financial crisis, where police had to dead with budget cuts and wherefore focused more on violent crimes.
-Furthermore there was also policitcal winds wanting to chagne the drug policy from the hard "war on drugs" approch to a more harm reduction way, which could have eased the rate.
+The most pronounced decline occurred between 2008 and 2012, with a **50%** decrease.
+This could be attributed to the aftermath of the financial crisis, which led to budget cuts for police departments, causing them to focus more on violent crimes.
+Additionally, there was a shift in political winds towards a more harm reduction-oriented drug policy, which may have contributed to the decline.

+#### Impact of Cannabis Legalization

-Furthermore, cannabis was legalized in the state of California efficently in 2018, which could have explain the continued decline afterwards.
+The legalization of cannabis in California in 2018 likely contributed to the continued decline in drug-related crimes.

+#### COVID-19 Pandemic and Its Effects

-From 2020 to 2021, drug-related incidents dropped, likely due to COVID lockdowns, less public activity, and reduced police reporting.
+From 2020 to 2021, drug-related incidents dropped, likely due to COVID lockdowns, reduced public activity, and decreased police reporting.

+#### Fentanyl and Homelessness Crises

-The fentanyl and homelessness crises started around 2018–2019, increasing overdoses but not necessarily arrests, as fentanyl is easier to hide.
+The fentanyl and homelessness crises, which began around 2018-2019, have led to an increase in overdoses but not necessarily arrests, as fentanyl is easier to conceal.

+#### Reflections on the Decline

-The overall decline likely reflects changes in policing, drug use patterns, and social conditions—not just less drug use.
+The overall decline in drug-related crimes likely reflects changes in policing strategies, drug use patterns, and social conditions, rather than simply a decrease in drug use.

 ## Visualization 2: Heatmap of Drug Crimes by Year